The nodachi is a very brutal weapon. This article covers all the features of this historic weapon:

 Cons of the Nodachi

-Due to the nodachi’s length, the weapon is very inflexible and not very agile.
+Due to the nodachi’s length, the weapon is inflexible and not very agile.
 It is completely useless when fighting inside a building or in close-quarters.
 A katana is way better suited for quick combat.

 As mentioned before using a nodachi requires a completely distinct fighting style.
 Your skills wielding a katana won’t help you master this weapon at all!